ARTICLE 31 - Rights, Duties and Responsibilities of Heads

 (p) to ensure that University policies are clearly communicated to members of the AAU;

-(q) to represent her/his AAU to the Dean, to the University and to University Committees where called upon;
+(q) to represent their AAU to the Dean, to the University and to University Committees where called upon;

 (r) to facilitate appropriate student involvement in the affairs of the AAU; and

 (s) to perform such other duties as specified in this Agreement.

 31:03 A faculty member who is appointed as Head or Acting Head during their term of office shall:

 (a) receive the appropriate responsibility stipend as set out below:

 (i) AAU comprised of 1 to 24 full-time faculty members and full-time secretaries and full-time technicians paid out of the operating budget of the AAU (employed more than 24 hours per week) - $6,500;

 (ii) AAU comprised of more than 24 and less than 35 full-time faculty members and full-time secretaries and full-time technicians paid out of the operating budget of the AAU (employed more than 24 hours per week) - $7,500;

 (iii) AAU comprised of 35 or more full-time faculty members and full-time secretaries and full-time technicians paid out of the operating budget - $8,500;

 (iv) For the purposes of calculating the above stipends, AAUs employing sessional lecturers shall treat each such member as equivalent to two-thirds (2/3) of a full-time faculty member when calculating the responsibility stipend;